lukejamesk/iracing-setup-downloader/README.md

 ## CLI Package

-The CLI package provides a cross-platform command-line interface for the downloader that works on Windows, Linux, and macOS:
+The CLI package provides a cross-platform command-line interface for the iRacing setup downloader that works on Windows, Linux, and macOS:

 ```bash
 # Interactive setup wizard